Dr. Jekyll and Ms. Hyde

 Dr. Jekyll and Ms. Hyde is a 1995 science fiction comedy film, directed by David Price and based on Robert Louis Stevenson's 1886 horror novella Strange Case of Dr Jekyll and Mr Hyde.
-The story takes place in the 1990s, concerning a bumbling chemist who tampers with his great-grandfather's formula, accidentally transforming himself into a beautiful businesswoman who is determined to take over his life.
+The story takes place in the 1990s, concerning a bumbling chemist who tampers with his great-grandfather's formula, accidentally transforming himself into a beautiful but evil businesswoman who is determined to take over his life.

 It stars Sean Young, Tim Daly, and Lysette Anthony.
 This marked the second collaboration between Young and Daly after both previously starring in the 1994 TV movie Witness to the Execution.